uio-carpentry/2018-02-09-robust-sw/index.md

 The learning objectives for the workshop are:

-- Understand what we mean by making your research more reproducible
+- Understand what we mean by, and the value of testing your code
-- Understand the value of reproducible research practices
+- Be able to write simple Integration and Regression Tests
-- Learn how to make your research more reproducible using Jupyter dashboards
+- Learn how to automate running the tests when using an online repository

-No prior knowledge of jupyter dashboards or jupyter notebooks is required.

 The workshop is aimed at graduate students, postdocs and other researchers who perform computational analysis or work.
-The material uses basic Python for teaching and illustrating the key concepts.
-Advanced knowledge of Python is not needed, but some familiarity with Python will help to understand the material.
+The material uses Python and the unix shell for teaching and illustrating the key concepts and a working knowledge of these tools is needed to understand the material.

 <hr/>
 {% comment %}